Man talking to female doctor about penis shrinkage

 If you suspect you have Peyronie’s disease, consulting a urologist early can prevent complications and improve treatment outcomes.

-Prostate surgery - Men undergoing a prostatectomy (surgical removal of the prostate) for prostate cancer often report some degree of penile shortening.
+Prostate surgery: Men who undergo a prostatectomy (surgical removal of the prostate) for prostate cancer often report some degree of penile shortening.
 This happens due to post-surgical erectile dysfunction, which can be temporary but still impacts penile tissue elasticity.

-Up to 70 percent of men notice a reduction in size after prostate surgery, ranging from ½ to ¾ inch.
+Up to 70% of men notice a reduction in size after prostate surgery, ranging from ½ to ¾ inch.

-Recovering erectile function quickly after surgery is key to mitigating this effect.
+Recovering erectile function quickly after surgery is important to minimizing long-term effects.

 How can I prevent or minimize penis shrinkage?